Xinyu-Kang/blender-addon-example/README.md

 Then go to the `differentiable_volumetric_rendering` folder and follow the [installation](https://github.com/autonomousvision/differentiable_volumetric_rendering#installation) instructions to set up.

 Suppose your absolute path to the `differentiable_volumetric_rendering` folder is `<some path>/differentiable_volumetric_rendering/`.
 Edit some lines of code to ensure Blender can find the correct paths:
-1. In `dvr_blender_addon.py`, replace line 18 with your absolute path.
+1. In `dvr_blender_addon.py`, replace line 3 with the Blender version you are working with and replace line 18 with your absolute path.
 2. In `generate.py`, add the following code after line 43:
     ```python
     abs_path = "<some path>/differentiable_volumetric_rendering/" # replace your path here